pepstack/jslib-builder/README.md

 # jslib-builder

-A javascript lib build tool.
+A set of tool for developing and building javascript library.

-## Environment
+## Environment Requirement

 - Windows